MikeParish/what-do-you-meme/README.md

 ## Contributions/Collaborations

-If you have idea or suggestions for this project, feel free to contact me at parishm1@hawkmail.newpaltz.edu.
+If you have ideas or suggestions for this project, feel free to contact me at parishm1@hawkmail.newpaltz.edu.